junfengl95/odin_rockpaperscissor/README.md

 Clone the repository.
 Open the HTML file in a web browser.
 Follow the prompts to enter your choice and see the results.

+If you open from GitHub Pages, click on this url [http](https://junfengl95.github.io/odin_rockpaperscissor/game.html) to play the game

 Notes:
 The game allows between 1 and 10 rounds per game session.
 Scores are tracked throughout the game and displayed at the end.